tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <from></from>
 <james {% include timecode %}>

 Another aspect of the film that can be interpreted as a queer allegory is its underlying critique of conformity.
 The plot revolves around the alien's plan to destroy Earth because they view it as a threat to their own culture, and way of life.
 This can be seen as a commentary on the obsessive forces of conformity that queer individuals have often faced.
-The aliens desire for uniformity and sameness can be read as a metaphor for the societal pressures to conform to heteronormative standards and expectations.
+The aliens' desire for uniformity and sameness can be read as a metaphor for the societal pressures to conform to heteronormative standards and expectations.
 And even the internal expectations of the queer community.

 Finally the film's low budget campy style can be seen as a celebration of the marginal and the underground.
-In the context of queer culture, Camp has often been used as a way to resist and subvert dominant cultural norms.
+In the context of queer culture, camp has often been used as a way to resist and subvert dominant cultural norms.
 The film's deliberately bad acting, special effects, and overall production value can be seen as a queer refusal to conform to traditional Hollywood standards.
 (Or maybe I'm reaching a bit with that one.)

 </james>
 <from></from>
 <james {% include timecode %}>

-But suffice to say, the 1950s were a time of strict social conformity in America. <span visual=none on="?" off="?">The culture was dominated by the ideal of the nuclear family, where a husband worked and provided for his wife and children while the wife stayed at home and took care of the household.</span> *Any* deviation from this norm was considered *dangerously* deviant, and subject to social ostracization.
+But suffice to say, the 1950s were a time of strict social conformity in America. <span visual=none on="?" off="?">The culture was dominated by the ideal of the nuclear family, where a husband worked and provided for his wife and children, while the wife stayed at home and took care of the household.</span> *Any* deviation from this norm was considered *dangerously* deviant, and subject to social ostracization.

 <footer>James's footage here is the 1950's short <a href="https://en.wikipedia.org/wiki/A_Date_with_Your_Family">"A Date With Your Family"</a>, which is best seen <a href="https://www.youtube.com/watch?v=_Hh4M4vipAo">with MST3K providing commentary</a>.,</footer>